 The only snickerdoodle recipe you need is right here!
-These snickerdoodles without cream of tartar have perfect crisp edges and are chewy in the middle, which is the ultimate texture combination for a cookie!
-They are simple to make and quick to bake and don't have that cream of tartar taste!
+These Chewy Snickerdoodles Without Cream of Tartar have perfect crisp edges and are chewy in the middle, which is the ultimate texture combination for a cookie!
+They are simple to make, quick to bake and don't have that cream of tartar taste!

-These are quick to whip up and easy to make with just a few simple ingredients.
+These are quick to whip up and easy to make with just a few simple ingredients and no chill time.
 From start to finish, you can have these chewy cookies on the table in about 20 minutes!

 Why You Will Love These

 - They are simple to make.
 You can make these quickly with minimal equipment and skill using a few basic ingredients.
 A very easy recipe for any baking skill level!

 - There is no cream of tartar.
 You will not taste the tang of cream of tartar while eating these cookies, allowing you to enjoy the sweet, cinnamon flavor.

 - The texture.
-They are chewy in the middle and crunchy on the edges.
+The chewy texture in the middle and crunchy edges make these cookies irresistible.